1. More is negotiable than you realize

 If you are concerned that the Company could be acquired, and that could negatively impact your opportunities at the Company, you may want to negotiate a “Change in Control” provision.
 These clauses provide that if there is a change in control, you either (i) can leave the Company with an enhanced severance within a certain period thereafter (a “single trigger”) or (ii) can leave the Company with enhanced severance if you are terminated (or other agreed upon negative actions are taken against you) within a certain specified period thereafter (a “double trigger”).

-- Don’t get stuck with a non-compete/no-solicitation you can’t live with.
+10. You can avoid getting stuck with a non-compete or no-solicitation you can’t live with.

 Your employment agreement (and other agreements such as stock awards) may contain a non-compete and/or no-solicitation of customers/clients and employees.
 These restrictive covenants may create issues down the road if you leave the Company.
 It is important to determine whether it makes sense to address these issues up front or leave these for a later day.
 The laws governing non-compete and no-solicitation clauses differ greatly among the states; what is enforceable in one state may not be enforceable in another.
 These clauses should be closely reviewed to determine the best strategy, and to decide if the non-compete is a “deal-breaker” for you.